SolarCS/feathers-hook-breaker/README.md

 Feathers-Hook-Breaker naturally passes the current state of the breaker, pre-method-call, to the fallback function.
 Feel free to include this boolean param in your fallback function if you want to handle method call rejections (`breakerIsOpen === true`) differently from method call failures (`breakerIsOpen === false`).

-If the fallback function is called, its return is the value that is assigned to `ctx.result` in leiu of the successful response.
+If the fallback function is called, its return is the value that is assigned to `ctx.result` in leiu of the successful response. *If the fallback function does not return anything, `ctx.result` will be set to `undefined`

 ```javascript
 const breakerOptions = {